osamaalmughanni/Kumiko/Kumiko/docs.md

 ### 5.2 Git authentication

-When working with Git, you may be prompted to authenticate your Git credentials.
+When synchronizing, you may be prompted to authenticate your Git credentials.
 Make sure to follow the provided authentication process or instructions to securely verify your Git credentials and enable any interaction between Kumiko and the Git repository.

 https://github.com/osamaalmughanni/docs/assets/49910802/dfb060e5-15e3-436a-a298-0140d0f220c6